-The schools' Inclusion Lead has achieved The National Award for SENCOs / NPQSEND (2017).
+The schools Inclusion Lead has achieved The National Award for SENCOs / NPQSEND.
+The school SENDCo has over 20 years' experience in the role.
 All staff within school go through a continual process of enhancing their Professional Development through a variety of CPD, which is recorded internally.